chieni/imhungry/README.md

 	  	- Under the current Rating, there is a set of 5 stars the User may use to rate the Recipe
 	  		- Once a User clicks on the Rating they wish to rate the Recipe (only whole numbers), that number is then immediately saved to that Recipe's aggregate rating
 	  		- Additionally, a User may only rate a Recipe once.
 Once a User has rated a Recipe, they may rate it again multiple times but only their latest Rating will count towards the aggregate Rating of the Recipe
+	- Scaling
+		- In the recipe view, user can scale the ingredients amounts of the recipe to match the desired serving size
+		- initially, the default serving size is the serving size specified in the original recipe
+		- the user can specify a desrired serving size and click scale, which will scale the displayed ingredient amounts to the desired serving size.

 4. How to use Final Product
 	- Create an account or use the Hook